AlbertMietus/MESS/SoftwareCompetence/LeanEngineering/BDD_TDD/startingWithBDD+TDD.rst

 What is What (Introduction)
 ===========================

 There are a lot of opinions on BDD and TDD, which can be confusing.
-Like with many modern-improvements, words often become a hype to justify change without a proper need.
+Like with many modern improvements, words often become a hype to justify change without a proper need.
 That is not my goal.
 So let’s start with a summary, backed by the definitions on Wikipedia.